Citation for this page in APA citation style. Close

 In information philosophy, the future is unpredictable for two basic reasons.
 First, quantum mechanics shows that some events are not predictable.
 The world is causal, but not pre-determined.
 Second, the early universe does not contain the information of later times, just as early primates do not contain the information structures for intelligence and verbal communication, and infants do not contain the knowledge and remembered experience they will have as adults.

 In the naive world of Laplace's demon and strict determinism, all the information in the universe is constant at all times.
-"Determinism" itself is an emergent idea, realized only when large numbers of particles assemble into bodies that can average over the irreducible microscopic indeterminacy of their component atoms.
+But "determinism" itself is an emergent idea, realized only when large numbers of particles assemble into bodies that can average over the irreducible microscopic indeterminacy of their component atoms.

-The Principle of Increasing Information.
 In our open and expanding universe, the maximum possible entropy is increasing faster than the actual entropy.
 The difference between maximum possible entropy and the current entropy is called negative entropy.
+There is an intimate connection between the physical quantity negative entropy and information.

-To give this very positive quantity a positive name, we call it "Ergo."
+To give this very positive quantity of "negative" entropy a positive name, we call it "Ergo" and describe processes capable of generating negative entropy "ergodic."

 Ergodic processes provide room to increase the information structures in the universe.
 As pointed out by David Layzer, the Arrow of Time points not only to increasing disorder but also to increasing information.